Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 ### Error AADSTS650051

-If you are receiving the following error message, you might need to **delete older Enterprise Applications of this sample**
+If you are receiving the following error message, you might need to **delete older service principals of this application**.
+Please [delete the existing [service principal](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals) from the **enterprise app** blade of the tenant before re-creating this application].
+Click on the **Enterprise Applications** blade in the portal, locate this application `WebApp-MultiTenant-v2`, navigate to its **properties** and click **Delete** to delete the service principal.

 > OpenIdConnectProtocolException: Message contains error: 'invalid_client', error_description: 'AADSTS650051: Application '{applicationId}' is requesting permissions that are either invalid or out of date.